 Arrested for DUI in Las Vegas or Reno?
 Call us for help…

-If you or someone you know was charged with DUI in Nevada, we invite you to contact us for a free consultation.
+If you or someone you know was charged with DUI in Nevada, we invite you to contact us for a consultation.

 Whether you took a DUI blood test or DUI breath test, our caring Nevada DUI defense lawyers will review the results and find out where the police may have gotten it wrong.

-To schedule your free consultation, call us or complete the form on this page.
-One of our experienced Reno or Las Vegas DUI lawyers will get back to you promptly to listen to your side of the story and help lay out the best defense to your Nevada DUI charges.
+To schedule your consultation, call us or complete the form on this page.
+One of our experienced Reno or Las Vegas DUI lawyers will get back to you promptly to listen to your side of the story and help lay out the best defense to your DUI charges.

-To learn about California “blood splits,” please see our article on Blood Split Motions in California DUI Cases.
+In California?
+See our article on Blood Split Motions in California DUI Cases.

 - Robertson v.
 State, 109 Nev.
 1086, 863 P.2d 1040 (1993), overruled on other grounds by Krauss v.
 State, 116 Nev.
 307, 998 P.2d 163 (2000).